Board Chair, Viridiana Rubio

 Viridiana is a Licensed Professional Counselor-Supervisor and a Registered Play Therapist in the state of Texas.
 She received her masters in education from the University of Texas at El Paso in guidance and counseling in 2011.
 She has experience working with children and adolescents; their families and adult women and men.
 Viridiana has been trained in Child Centered Play Therapy, Child/Parent Relationship Therapy, Sensorimotor Psychotherapy , Cognitive Behavioral Therapy & Eye Movement Desensitization Reprocessing.
 Viridiana has experience working with problems such as depression, anxiety, ADHD, attachment issues & trauma.
 She derives her approaches from client centered theory and sees her clients as holistic beings that find themselves with incongruence in their mind, body and/or spirit.
 She helps to implement techniques to help awareness grow and also helps to discover and explore wounds and trauma to allow a person to achieve healing within themselves.
 Viridiana was an apprentice with curandera Athena Wolf where she studied the ways of curanderismo. |

-Secretary, Norma Santos
+Board Member, Norma Santos

 I have personally experienced the gentle healing of various plant medicines and Curanderismo practices that, along with a proper understanding of my body and my diet have cured my hypertension, depression and alcoholism.
 Being a Registered Nurse in Texas for over 20 years, I have personally seen how Western Medicine treats symptoms alone for the most part.
 Any healing that is curative is usually quite taxing on the body whereas the approach of plant healing is gentle and involves all aspects of the client; physical, mental and Spiritual.
 With that being said, I can see how plant healing is much more inclusive and successful as the client is expected to become more responsible for their own healing.
 This sets the tone for an active responsibility for the client to heal themselves thus increasing the chances of cure exponentially.
 This is an organization that understands and appreciates the value of community, which in healing, is imperative for success.
 My goal is to continue to serve my community as an RN and as a 3rd generation Curandera. |